 There aren’t too many better places to cool off on a hot, sunny afternoon in Smoky Mountain country than Dollywood’s Splash Country.
 This 35-acre waterpark adjoins the famous Dollywood theme park in the Great Smokies foothills of Pigeon Forge, Tennessee: attractions created by and named after (of course) country singer-songwriter Dolly Parton, likely the best-known native of these gorgeous green highlands.

 A number of the slides and rides of Dollywood’s Splash Country utilize the natural lay of the land, delivering the extra thrill of flashing and splashing down Smoky Mountain hillsides with a leafy backdrop.

-Here’s an overview of this nationally renowned waterpark for the 2020 season, which kicks off at Dollywood’s Splash Country at a yet-to-be-determined date:
+Here’s an overview of this nationally renowned waterpark for the 2021 season, which kicks off at Dollywood’s Splash Country on Saturday, May 15:

 A Little Trivia to Get Things Going

 What is the spirit behind Dollywood’s Splash Country?
 Dolly Parton’s memories of playing and swimming with her brothers and sisters in the Smoky Mountain creeks and rivers of her childhood home.
 Indeed, more than a few of Dollywood’s Splash Country rides specifically evoke those wild waterways—a nod to the waterpark’s natural setting and context.